• Skip to primary navigation

 ★★★★★

-6. Elena nguyen
+Elena nguyen says

 I've only had mentaiko once or twice before I became vegetarian.
 I absolutely loved this recipe because for one, it tastes so umami and delicious!
 And two, i adore the amaranth texture.
 You can make it as spicy as you like and it's delicious with rice as well as the mentaiko creamy udon.
 Totally recommend trying this one out.
 The only thing i wasnt sure about was the fact that my recipe came out quite liquid even after cooking the amaranth for 25 minutes.
 Not a bad thing, since i used the liquid as seasoning but i thought i did something wrong 😅 super tasty!